Estafet-LTD/estafet-microservices-scrum/README.md

 * [Setting up a Development Environment](https://github.com/Estafet-LTD/estafet-microservices-scrum/tree/master/setup-development-environment)

 ## Architecture
 The application consists of 7 microservices + the user interface.
 These are deployed to openshift as pods.
 The postgres pod instance contains 6 databases, each "owned" by a microservice.
-The A-MQ broker processes messages sent to topics.
+The A-MQ broker processes messages sent to topics and distributes these to microservices that have subscribedtothose topics.

 ![alt tag](https://github.com/Estafet-LTD/estafet-microservices-scrum/blob/master/PodComponents.png)